 • Mustard, groundnut, sunflower, coconut, soybean, sesame — all plant sources

-• India is the world's largest importer of edible oils (palm oil from Indonesia/Malaysia)
+• India is the world's largest importer of palm oil (from Indonesia/Malaysia); one of the world's largest overall edible oil importers

 Explainer